Oilogosphere

 The Oilogosphere is the name collectively applied to blogs that cover the Edmonton Oilers ice hockey team.
 They are widely considered to be among the best and most popular hockey blogs on the internet, with The Globe and Mail sportswriter James Mirtle estimating in late 2007 that "five or six" of the best hockey blogs were members of the Oilogosphere.
 Many of its flagship blogs started in 2005, near the end of the 2004–05 NHL lockout (though Edmonton journalist Colby Cosh was making Oilers-related posts on his blog before that time).
 Observers have credited the Oilogosphere with providing greater depth and drawing the reader in more effectively than the mainstream media.
 Reviews of the Oilogosphere in the print media have generally been positive, with one reviewer praising it for its "smart, opinionated, ferocious and utterly entertaining commentary and analysis".
 The Oilogosphere averages 10,000 hits per day not counting people who visit the official Oilers site or read the sports stories online.

-Members
+Current Members

-Though the Oilogosphere has no clear borders, some of its more prominent blogs include:
+Though the Oilogosphere has no clear borders, some of its more prominent current blogs include: